equito-network/equito-evm-contracts/README.md

 ## Running a Local Testnet

-Start sepolia local chain in a separate terminal:
+Start a local instance of Sepolia in a separate terminal:

 ```shell
 ./test/anvil/start-sepolia-local.sh